 One of my favorite quotes is from Carl Jung, who said, "The meeting of two personalities is like the contact of two chemical substances: if there is any reaction, both are transformed."

 Lisa Kleypas, definitely.
-I’m a huge fan of her writing, first of all.
-Second, listening to a talk she gave at a Romance Writers of America® conference is what pushed me over the edge into writing historical romance when I was debating about leaving behind my career to write.
-I’d like to thank her for that.
-Next, Julie Garwood—besides being an absolute favorite author of mine, she had young children and an outside job in the early days of her career—I’d love to talk with her about how she juggled it all and still created such amazing stories.
-Finally, Sabrina Jeffries—she’s an author on my auto-buy list and there are always one or two moments in her stories that I just stop and think “Wow…that was beautiful!”.
+I'm a huge fan of her writing, first of all.
+Second, listening to a talk she gave at a Romance Writers of America conference is what pushed me over the edge into writing historical romance.
+I'd like to thank her for that.
+Next, Julie Garwood.
+Besides being an absolute favorite author of mine, she had young children and an outside job in the early days of her career.
+I'd love to talk to her about how she juggled it all and still created such amazing stories.
+Finally, Sabrina Jeffries.
+She's an author on my auto-buy list and there are always one or two moments in her stores that I just stop and think, "Wow...that was beautiful!"

-I made the decision not to share my children’s identities in a public forum, either by name or face, but I can’t NOT talk about them!
-They are too adorable J.
+I made the decision not to share my children't identities in a public forum, either by name or face, but I can't NOT talk about them!
+They are too adorable!

-Mr. Snow is a wonderful man.
-He truly is.
-But as for the List...
-Well, basically, Mr. Snow understands that if any of these men ever show up on my doorstep with a smoldering, come-hither look, I’m hithering.
-Just as I understand that if Salma Hayek or Reese Witherspoon ever glance my darling husband’s way, I’m history!
+As for the List...
+Well, basically, Mr. Snow understands that if any of these men ever show up on my doorstep with a smouldering, come-hither look, I'm hithering.
+Just as I understand that if Reese Witherspoon or Salma Hayek every glance my darling husband's way, I'm history!

 (It's never this clean.
 Just saying.)

-Armando, the cravat-wearing armadillo and Jane, my office companions...
+Armando, the cravat wearing armadillo and Jane Austen, my office companions.